 Income and wealth are the most obvious indicators of social stratification.
 Income refers to the money one earns from work or other sources.
 In contrast, wealth refers to the total value of assets minus liabilities.
 People with higher incomes and wealth tend to have more economic power and societal influence.
 They can afford better housing, health care, education, transportation, entertainment, and other goods and services that enhance their quality of life.
 They can also accumulate more savings and investments, increasing their financial security and prospects.

-Power is the ability to influence or control others and achieve one’s goals despite resistance or opposition.
+Power means controlling or influencing others and achieving your goals even if people try to stop you.
 Power can be derived from various sources, such as political authority, economic resources, social connections, physical force, or charisma.
 People with more power tend to have more say in the decision-making processes and policies affecting society.
 They can also protect their interests and benefits from potential threats or challenges.
 Power can also confer prestige and respect from others who acknowledge one’s authority or influence.

 Prestige is the degree of respect or admiration from others based on one’s achievements, qualities, or status.
 Prestige can be earned through various means, such as academic excellence, professional success, artistic talent, athletic skill, moral virtue, or humanitarian service.
 People with more prestige tend to have more recognition and appreciation from society.
 They can also enjoy more self-esteem and confidence in their abilities and worth.

-These are some of the most common examples of social stratification in different societies worldwide.
-Social stratification is not a fixed or static phenomenon; it is dynamic and changing over time due to various factors such as economic development, social movements, cultural shifts, technological innovations, demographic changes, and global interactions.
+Societies worldwide have common examples of social stratification.
+Social stratification changes over time because of economic growth, social movements, culture, technology, population changes, and global connections.
+It’s not fixed or unchanging.
 Social stratification can have both positive and negative effects on individuals and groups.
 On the one hand, it can incentivize people to work hard and achieve their goals; on the other hand, it can create inequalities and injustices that limit people’s opportunities and potential.